-Sausage (9 CFR Part 319, Subparts E, F, G, I, J, L; Part 381, Subpart N, P) is a coarse or finely comminuted (i.e., reduced in size by grinding and/or chopping) meat or poultry product made from raw or frozen meat and/or, poultry, meat and/or poultry byproducts, and may contain mechanically separated meat or poultry.
-Sausages may be raw or cooked, fresh (i.e., uncured) or cured, contain various amounts of water to facilitate chopping, mixing, and distribute ingredients, and are typically seasoned.
+Sausage (9 CFR Part 319, Subparts E, F, G, I, J, L; Part 381, Subpart N, P) is defined as a coarse or finely comminuted (i.e., reduced in size by grinding and/or chopping) meat food product.
+Sausage is prepared from one or more kinds of raw or frozen meat, meat and meat byproducts, and may contain poultry, poultry byproducts, and/or mechanically separated meat or poultry.
+Sausages may be raw or cooked, contain various amounts of water, are typically seasoned with condimental substances, and may be fresh (i.e., uncured) or cured.

 9 CFR 319.140 addresses sausage in general and includes fresh sausage prepared from one or more kinds of meat or meat byproducts.
-Meat (§301.2) is defined as the part of the muscle of any cattle, sheep, swine, or goats which is skeletal or is found in the tongue, diaphragm, heart, or esophagus, with or without the accompanying and overlying fat.
-Meat includes beef cheek and head meat, beef heart meat exclusive of the heart cap (i.e., cardiac muscle trimmed from the ventricular wall), and skinned pork jowls.
+Meat (§301.2) is defined as the part of the muscle of any cattle, sheep, swine, or goats which is skeletal or which is found in the tongue, diaphragm, heart, or esophagus, with or without the accompanying and overlying fat.
+Meat includes beef cheek and head meat, beef heart meat, exclusive of the heart cap (i.e., cardiac muscle trimmed from the ventricular wall), and skinned pork jowls.
+Meat also includes skeletal muscle tissue from advanced meat recovery (AMR) systems if specific §318.24 requirements are met.
 Meat does not include muscle found in the lips, snout, or ears.
 Meat byproduct (§301.2) is any part capable of use as human food, other than meat, which has been derived from one or more cattle, sheep, swine, or goats.
-Examples of meat byproducts include beef liver, stomachs, tripe (i.e., first or second stomach), whole beef hearts, tongues, lips, weasand, ear muscle tissue, and spleens; pork snouts and ear muscle tissue; partially defatted pork fatty tissue (PDPFT); partially defatted beef fatty tissue (PDBFT), and fat.
+Examples of meat byproducts, also referred to as "variety meat," include livers, stomachs and tripe (i.e., first or second stomach of a cow); pork snouts; whole livestock hearts, tongues, lips, weasands, and spleens; ear muscle tissue; partially defatted pork fatty tissue (PDPFT); partially defatted beef fatty tissue (PDBFT), and fat.
 Meat byproducts must be declared in the product label ingredients statement by common or usual name.
+For example, if livestock blood is used in a sausage product, 9 CFR 317.8(b)(31) requires the ingredients statement to declare the specific kind of blood used (e.g., "swine blood") in addition to including the term "blood" in the product name.

-Poultry (§381.118) is the deboned white and dark meat, including other edible parts such as skin and fat not exceeding natural proportions.
-For cooked sausages, poultry meat (§319.180(g)) is the deboned chicken and/or turkey meat without skin or added fat.
-Poultry byproduct (§381.2(c)) is any poultry skin, fat, gizzard, heart, or liver.
-All poultry byproducts must be declared in the product label ingredients statement by common or usual name.
+Poultry (§381.118) is the deboned white and dark meat, including other edible parts such as skin and fat not to exceed natural proportions as defined in 9 CFR 381.168).
+For cooked sausages, poultry meat (§319.180(g)) is deboned chicken and/or turkey meat without skin or added fat, while poultry byproduct (§381.2(c)) is any poultry skin, fat, gizzard, heart, or liver.
+Poultry byproducts must be declared in the product label ingredients statement by common or usual name.

-Mechanically separated species (MSS) is the attached skeletal muscle of livestock carcasses and parts, excluding beef, that is mechanically separated and removed from the bone (§319.5 - 6).
-Mechanically separated kind of poultry (MSK or MSKP) is the attached skeletal muscle and other tissue of poultry carcasses and parts (e.g., chicken or turkey, with or without skin with attached fat) that is mechanically separated and removed from the bone (§381.173 - 174).
-The result of mechanical separation is a finely comminuted product with a paste-like form and consistency, or "batter."
-The meat block includes all of the meat, poultry, and/or meat or poultry byproduct components in the product formulation.
+Mechanically separated species (MSS) identified in §319.5 refers to the skeletal muscle that has been mechanically separated and removed from the bones of livestock carcasses and parts, excluding beef.
+Mechanically separated kind of poultry (MSK or MSKP) is any product resulting from the mechanical separation and removal of most of the bone from the attached skeletal tissue of poultry carcasses and parts, that may or may not contain skin with attached fat (§381.173 - 174).
+The result of mechanical separation is a finely comminuted product with paste-like form and consistency ("batter").
+Certain standardized products in 9 CFR Part 319 that have a maximum fat content limit may use MSS up to 20% of the meat and poultry product components in the product formulation comprise the meat block.